BookAstors/BookAstors-support/README.md

 Please do not share sensitive personal or financial information in public issues.

 ---
+🗑️ Account Deletion – BookAstros
+---
+Users can request deletion of their BookAstros account and associated data at any time.

+How to delete your account
+Option 1: Delete directly from the app

+Open the BookAstros mobile app

+Go to Profile → Settings → Delete Account

+and your account is deleted

+Your account and associated data will be permanently deleted.
+📌 Subject: Delete My Account
 ## © Copyright

 © BookAstors.
 All rights reserved.